March 9, 2016

 Every act takes time.
 Even if pulling the tab took only two additional seconds, that was two more seconds that I was not inclined to sit there and burn.
 There was no reason to.
 I’ve experienced on-board fires before, but this fire was already hopelessly out of control and burning with a fury that I’d never seen.
 It started in a microsecond and was out of control instantly.
 The car was a loss and I was on fire.

-No, I didn't take the time to pull the fire suppression tab, and under these specific circumstances I don't believe it was a mistake.
-I realize there is room for debate here, but if you've never watched the skin melt off the back of your own hand, I humbly ask you to extend the benefit of the doubt.
+No, I didn’t take the time to pull the fire suppression tab, and under these specific circumstances I don’t believe it was a mistake.
+If you’ve never watched the skin melt off the back of your own hand, I humbly ask you to extend the benefit of the doubt.

 Why didn’t you practice your egress from this car prior to the race?

-The bad news is that this was a mistake and I will never make it again.
+The bad news is that I won’t do that again.
 The good news is that it worked quite well.
-I got out of the car in record time and made a near-perfect egress with no errors or hangups whatsoever.
+I got out of the car in record time and made a decent egress under the circumstances.

-That does not mean that I condone the habit of not practicing egress.
-On the contrary, I have learned my lesson and will never make that mistake again.
+That does not mean that I condone the habit of not practicing a full, entire egress with your body completely outside the car.
 But in this case, experience and mental practice was sufficient.

 You were driving with your helmet visor down.
 Why did you raise your visor when the cockpit became engulfed in flames?